alixedi/land/apps/lituk.md

       Important: You must take the same ID (the one you used to book your test) to the test centre to prove your identity.
 You won't be allowed to take the test unless you provide the same ID you used while booking the test.
     title: What documents do I need to book the Life in the Uk Test?
   - text: It costs £50.
-    title: How much does the Life in te UK test costs?
+    title: How much does the Life in the UK test costs?
   - text: There is no expiry period.
 You need to take this test just once in your life.
     title: What is the expiry period of Life in the UK Test?